-How To Clean Hard water Stains?
+How To Clean Hard Water Stains?
 Hard water stains are a common problem in homes.
 These unsightly spots can develop on glass shower doors, tile and grout, granite countertops, porcelain sinks, faucets, and metals.

 Hard water contains minerals such as magnesium and calcium.
-When hard water comes into contact with soap or detergent, it forms a scum that leaves behind those ugly brownish-yellow stains.
+When hard water comes into contact with soap or detergent, it forms scum that leaves behind those ugly brownish-yellow stains.
 Here are some tips for cleaning hard water stains on various home partitions.

 Hard Water Stains On Water Taps

 Hard water stains are ugly and can be difficult to remove from your water taps.
 The stains on your taps can be annoying and challenging to remove.
 It can be tedious to clean hard water stains, but it is not impossible.

 Here are some tips that will help you get rid of them:

 Use a magic eraser:

 Try using a magic eraser if you have hard water stains on your taps.
 These sponges have great cleaning power and can easily remove stubborn marks from different surfaces in your home.
 They are cheap too, so it’s worth giving them a try!